1. Home

 5. Legs are last.
 Point your toes to the ceiling, tighten your thighs and calves at the same time, before letting all of the tension go.
 Feel the last bits of tension draining from your whole body, out through your legs and into the ground.

-6. Enjoy the experience.
+Enjoy the experience!
 If any particular body part still feels tense, go back to it, tighten it and then let it loose.
 It may take a few weeks of practice for you to achieve a complete sense of relaxation.

-7. Practice the exercises twice a day and sit quietly for about 10 minutes.
-Do not practice in bed: You want to teach yourself to relax, not teach yourself to fall asleep.
+Practice!
+Practice the exercises twice a day and sit quietly for about 10 minutes.
+Do not practice in bed — you want to teach yourself to relax, not teach yourself to fall asleep!
 It is a great idea to practice right before bed.
 A relaxed body will sleep better.

-1. Although there are a variety of ways to progressively relax your muscles, I like to start at the top of the head and then work my way down.
-This allows the tension to “drain” from the body.
+Choose what order works for you.
+Although there are a variety of ways to progressively relax your muscles, I like to start at the top of the head and then work my way down.
+This allows me to feel like the tension is “draining” from my body.

-4. Some people find it helpful to make an audio recording of the instructions for progressive muscle relaxation.
-If you do, make sure you keep repeating the key words: relax, warm, heavy, loose.
+Record it.
+Some people find it helpful to make an audio recording of the instructions for progressive muscle relaxation.
+If you do, make sure you keep repeating the keywords: relax, warm, heavy, loose.